casics/nostril/README.md

    print("real")
 ```

+Nostril ignores numbers, spaces and punctuation characters embedded in the input string.
+This was a design decision made for practicality &ndash; it simply makes Nostril a bit easier to use.
+If, in your application, the presence of non-letter characters indicates a string is definitely nonsense, then you may wish to test for that separately before passing the string to Nostril.

-The Nostril source code distribution also comes with a command-line program called (unsurprisingly) `nostril`.
+The Nostril source code distribution also comes with a command-line program called `nostril`.
 This command-line program can take strings on the command line or (with the `-f` option) in a file, and will return nonsense-or-not assessments for each string.
 It can be useful for interactive testing and experimentation.
 Beware that the Nostril module takes a noticeable amount of time to load, and since the command-line program must reload the module anew each time, it is relatively slow as a means of using Nostril.
 (In normal usage, your program would only load the Python module once and not incur the loading time on every call.)

-Nostril ignores numbers and spaces embedded in the input string.
-This was a design decision made for practicality &ndash; it simply makes Nostril a bit easier to use.
-If, in your application, the presence of numbers indicates a string is definitely nonsense, then you may wish to test for that separately before passing the string to Nostril.

 ⚠️ Limitations